inspectit-docker/jboss/README.md

 Currently, this image is based on the latest beta inspectIT release.
 Later, support for other versions is added.

 ## Build the docker image
-If you want to build the Tomcat inspectIT image yourself, checkout this repository and run
+If you want to build the JBoss inspectIT image yourself, checkout this repository and run

 ```bash
 $ docker build -t inspectit/jboss:5 .